YingHongTham/wormwiring/README.md

   see comments therein
 - apps/include/cytoscape-3.21.1.min.js: for 2D viewer in neuronMaps

-- header\*.js: helps build the header image and navigation items on all pages;
+- header\*.js: helps build the header image and navigation items on all pages (note that this needs /css/home.css to work properly);
   header-retractable.js allows the header to be hidden, makes more space for viewer etc.